-The Business + Culture track is affiliated with the economics school of the Fundação Getulio Vargas, one of the most prestigious business schools in Latin America.
+The Business + Culture track is affiliated with the economics school of the Fundação Getulio Vargas, one of the most prestigious business schools in Latin America, and the ESPM, the Escola Superior de Propaganda e Marketing.
 This program neither requires previous knowledge of Portuguese nor Spanish, as students take classes in English with international students.
 Students that speak Portuguese fluently have the opportunity to take classes in Portuguese with Brazilian students.
 Before the beginning of the semester, students can (is optional) enroll in the month-long intensive Portuguese language class.
 Students take a Portuguese language class at CIEE during the semester.
 Students have the opportunity to enroll in this program for the fall, spring, or full academic year.

 For more information, contact:

 Prof. Carolina Castellanos, On-Campus Coordinator

 A big advantage of studying in Brazil!

 Studying in Brazil has many benefits!
 In addition to allowing students to learn (more) about the many incredible aspects of this great multicultural country, it allows students to apply for Fulbright scholarships.
 Melissa (Missy) Reif '13 and Benjamin (Ben) West '14 have won Fulbright English Teaching Assistantships!
 They both studied in São Paulo with the Liberal Arts track.